-A delicious blueberry buttermilk cake recipe, with a sweet lemon glaze.
+Delicious lemon glazed blueberry buttermilk cake.
 Can be made in individual servings, or as one large cake.

 I don't think I will ever tire of the combination of lemon and blueberries.
 This simple buttermilk blueberry cake with lemon glaze is one of my favourite ways to enjoy it.